sapegin/washingcode-book/manuscript/Code_style.md

 Automate as much as possible.
 [Prettier](https://prettier.io/) formats code with almost zero config, which saves enormous amount of time while you write code, read someone else’s code or discuss code style in your team.

 The last point is especially important: developers could waste days arguing where to put spaces in the code, which doesn’t matter at all, but everyone has an opinion on it.

+Prefer explicit over implicit, write code to maximize readability but don’t be too strict with others when they don’t do it the same way you would.